The Lean Transformation Model - A Completed Guide

 - Is our current company culture inspiring?
 This question requires you to be candid.
 If you answered yes, pinpoint a specific instance that demonstrates your company’s ability to inspire intrapreneurship.
 For example, a time that an employee shared an idea that could create value for the business.
 If you answered no, think about the conditions that might encourage lean thinking.

 - Does our company’s leadership foster innovative practices?
 Suppose your business already has lean thinking down.
 Employees are beating down the door to offer insight into process improvement and consumer demands.
 Great!
-The next step is to ensure those employees have the coaching and lean technology to guide them through the innovation process.
+The next step is to ensure those employees have the coaching and lean technology guide them through the innovation process.

 Implementing the Lean Transformation Model